 The real magic of the 2-hour prospecting block isn’t what happens in any single session.
 It’s what happens over weeks, months, and years of consistency.
 This is the compound effect in action — small daily inputs creating exponentially larger outputs over time.

 In your first month of consistent daily prospecting, you might set 8 to 12 appointments and close 1 or 2 deals.
 That’s meaningful, but it’s just the beginning.
 By month three, your pipeline is filling up.
 Leads you called in month one are calling you back.
 People you set appointments with are referring you to their friends.
-Your sphere of influence is starting to think of you first when someone mentions real estate.
 By month six, you have a legitimate, self-sustaining pipeline of business.

 By the end of your first year of committed daily prospecting, something remarkable happens: you stop worrying about where your next deal is coming from.
 You have more leads than you can handle.
 You start being selective about who you work with.
-You raise your standards.
-You refer out the deals that don’t fit.
 This is what a real real estate business looks like, and it’s built entirely on the foundation of those two hours every morning.

 Making Your Prospecting Block Non-Negotiable: The Rules That Protect It